Change for horse welfare

 USEF Town Hall discussion topics will include the following:

-• USEF leadership speaking to the industry-wide focus on welfare of the horse today
+• USEF leadership speaking to the industry-wide focus on the welfare of the horse today

 • Overview of USEF and FEI medication rules